dpawlows/ComputationalPhysics/lessons/L1/commands1.rst

 **home directory**.
 The home directory has the same name as your user name, and it is where all of your personal files and subdirectories will reside.
-You will be able to create, remove, or move files and directories in you home directory, but you will not be able to do so in any directories lower in the file hierarchy (more on this later).
+You will be able to create, remove, or move files and directories in you home directory, but you will not be able to do so in any directories higher in the file hierarchy (more on this later).

 Lets start doing
 a few things in your home directory.